insarlab/MintPy/docs/FAQs.md

 For each data file, MintPy requires some attributes/metadata in `ROI_PAC .rsc` format as described [here](https://mintpy.readthedocs.io/en/latest/api/attributes/).
 The optional attributes are highly recommend.
 The interferogram specific attributes (DATE12, P_BASELINE_TOP/BOTTOM_HDR) is not needed for geometry files (DEM, incidence angle, etc.).

 For the supported InSAR software workflows, we prepare these metadata via `prep_isce.py`, `prep_gamma`, etc., to read their native metadata, convert and write them into `ROI_PAC .rsc` style for each data file.
-For currently un-supported InSAR software workflows:

 #### Recommendations

 Option 1: If MintPy could read your data files, e.g. via testing with `view.py`, we recommend leveraging the existing `readfile.read()` by:

 + writing your own `prep_*.py` to extract the metadata, convert and write them into `ROI_PAC .rsc` convention for each data file.
 + specifying the path of each type of data files in the template file and loading them via `load_data.py`.